diofant/diofant/docs/tutorial/printing.rst

  Printing
 ==========

-As we have already seen, SymPy can pretty print its output using Unicode characters.
-This is a short introduction to the most common printing options available in SymPy.
+As we have already seen, Diofant can pretty print its output using Unicode characters.
+This is a short introduction to the most common printing options available in Diofant.

 Printers
 ========

-There are several printers available in SymPy.
+There are several printers available in Diofant.
 The most common ones are

 - str
 - repr